W0nderMuffin/just-one/README.md

 you will need a wordlist. the server [Room.js](server/Room.js) assumes you have a wordlist in the same folder named `words.json`. this wordlist should contain one object with the key `words`, and value an array of a list of strings.

+## Read words from Google sheets
+If you want to use a google sheet as words source then you have to create a google spreadsheet with 1 column with column headername `word`.
+In each row you can put you word.

+Make sure to publish the document to the web.
+And get the shared id of the google sheet.
+You'll find it by copying the sharable link of the sheet, e.g. `https://docs.google.com/spreadsheets/d/my-sheet-id/edit?usp=sharing`.
+In this case the id is `my-sheet-id`.

+Set the `sheetid` in the `server/config.json` file and start the server ;)
 ## Docker
 This will create an image with the server and the client in production mode as one container and expose port 4001.